-In the Spring of 2013, Tea Party favorites Ted Cruz, Mike Lee, Rand Paul, and Marco Rubio agreed to implement a strategy– hatched by the Jim DeMint-linked Senate Conservatives Fund— to defund Obamacare.
+In the Spring of 2013, Tea Party favorites Ted Cruz, Mike Lee, Rand Paul, and Marco Rubio agreed to implement a strategery to defund Obamacare conceived by Jim DeMint and the Senate Conservatives Fund.

-According to Fox News’ Carl Cameron, Ted Cruz and Mike Lee are “very conscious” of the fact that they were essentially hung out to dry…
+But according to Fox News’ Carl Cameron, Cruz and Lee felt they were hung out to dry by Paul and Rubio: